oerdnj/dp2025/main.typ

 There are several ongoing proposals in the form of Internet Drafts that propose extending the DNSSEC protocol with PostQuantum Cryptography.

+=== Taking the quantum leap: Preparing DNSSEC for Post Quantum Cryptography

+Beernink @beernink has studied the impact of using FALCON-512 on the DNSSEC and suggested a solution that involves placing public keys on web servers to reduce DNSSEC record sizes.
+Using this approach of out-of-band key exchange, computationally more efficient algorithms such as Rainbow can be implemented at acceptable expense.
+However, this introduces additional complexity and dependencies on the HTTP protocol and web servers for the DNS resolver operators.

 === Retrofitting post-quantum cryptography in internet protocols: a case study of DNSSEC

 Müller et al. @10.1145-3431832.3431838 provided a case study, analyzing the impact of PQC on the Domain Name System (DNS) and its Security Extensions (DNSSEC).
 They have evaluated current candidate PQC signature algorithms in the third round of the NIST competition on their suitability for use in DNSSEC and show that three algorithms, partially, meet DNSSEC's requirements but also show where and how we would still need to adapt DNSSEC.

 === Stateful Hash-based Signatures For DNSSEC

-Fregly and van Rijswijk-Deij proposed @afrvrd-dnsop-stateful-hbs-for-dnssec-00 how to use stateful hash-based signature schemes (SHBSS) with the DNS Security Extensions (DNSSEC).
+Fregly and van Rijswijk-Deij @afrvrd-dnsop-stateful-hbs-for-dnssec-00 proposed how to use stateful hash-based signature schemes (SHBSS) with the DNS Security Extensions (DNSSEC).
 The schemes include the Hierarchical Signature System (HSS) variant of Leighton-Micali Hash-Based Signatures (HSS/LMS), the eXtended Merkle Signature Scheme (XMSS), and XMSS Multi-Tree (XMSS^MT).
 In addition, DNSKEY and RRSIG record formats for the signature algorithms are defined and new algorithm identifiers are described.

 === Stateless Hash-based Signatures in Merkle Tree Ladder Mode (SLH-DSA-MTL) for DNSSEC

 Fregly et al. @fregly-dnsop-slh-dsa-mtl-dnssec-04 proposed how to apply the Stateless Hash-Based Digital Signature Algorithm in Merkle Tree Ladder mode to the DNS Security Extensions.
 This combination is referred to as the SLH-DSA-MTL Signature scheme.
 This document describes how to specify SLH-DSA-MTL keys and signatures in DNSSEC.
 It uses both the SHA2 and SHAKE family of hash functions.
 This document also provides guidance for use of EDNS(0) in signature retrieval.

-Sury @sury-dnsop pointed out that a malicious zone operator can return a different rung for every query which effectively makes the resolver request a new signed ladder every time it makes a remote DNS request.
+Surý @sury-dnsop pointed out that a malicious zone operator can return a different rung for every query which effectively makes the resolver request a new signed ladder every time it makes a remote DNS request.
 This removes any benefit that the resolvers gain from using the Merkle Tree Ladder mode.
-A resistance against the repeated key refetching needs to be built into the protocol, and putting limits on frequency is not going to be enough.
+A resistance against the repeated key re-fetching needs to be built into the protocol, and putting limits on frequency is not going to be enough.

 = Methodology

 == Research Design

-For the purpose of this study, the selected post-quantum algorithms will be implemented in the BIND 9 open-source DNS server.
+For the purpose of this study, the selected Quantum-Safe algorithms will be implemented in the BIND 9 open-source DNS server.
 BIND 9 @bind9-arm is a complete implementation of the DNS protocol.
-BIND 9 can be configured (using its named.conf file) as an authoritative name server, a resolver, and, on supported hosts, a stub resolver.
+BIND 9 can be configured (using its `named.conf` file) as an authoritative name server, a resolver, and, on supported hosts, a stub resolver.
 While large operators usually dedicate DNS servers to a single function per system, smaller operators will find that BIND 9’s flexible configuration features support multiple functions, such as a single DNS server acting as both an authoritative name server and a resolver.

 The implementation of each post-quantum algorithm will then be used to test various phases of DNSSEC deployment.
 In all phases, the current DNSSEC algorithms will be tested along with the selected post-quantum algorithms for a comparison.
 Specifically RSASHA256 with 2048-bit keys, ECDSAP256SHA256 and ED25519 algorithms will be used.

 === Testing Environment

 The testing environment will be Ubuntu Linux 24.04 running on a specific machine rather than in the "cloud".
 The physical hardware was chosen to control the stable environment for all the conducted tests.
 The system will be solely used for the testing, so no other users can affect the measurements.
-Also the extra care will be taken to make sure the random generator for the system will have enough entropy for the duration of the tests, so the measurements are not affected by the lack of entropy from the operating system.
+An extra care will be taken to make sure the random generator for the system will have enough entropy for the duration of the tests, so the measurements are not affected by the lack of entropy from the operating system.

 === Software Used